|Capillary Action||Insulation Penetration||Water-Proof Wires|

 We conclude that capillary action has been drawing water into our transmitters through the tips of their wires.
 The water passes along the spaces between the stranded conductors.
-The copper strands corrode, and PVC insulation degrates.
+The copper strands corrode, and PVC insulation degrades.
 The water transported into the circuit disturbs its operation at first, and eventually drains its battery.

 Water-proof wires must either be solid-conductor, in which there are no space for the water to occupy, or we must seal the ends of the stranded wire by tinning them or coating them with silicone.
-Water-proof wires must use insulation that does not degrate in saltwater.
+Water-proof wires must use insulation that does not degrade in saltwater.
 Teflon is a water-resistant material, but our PVC insulation is not.